Why useS?

 - Declarative derived state

-If you reach for useReducer
+If you reach for useReducer, now you’re:

 - Learning a new paradigm